 What is the Difference Between Bonds and Bond Funds?

-Definitions of Bonds and Bond Mutual Funds
+Difference Between Bonds and Bond Mutual Funds

 Bonds are debt obligations issued by entities, such as corporations or governments.
 When you buy an individual bond, you are essentially lending your money to the entity for a stated period of time.
 In exchange for your loan, the entity will pay you interest until the end of the period (the maturity date) when you will receive the original investment or loan amount (the principal).